-Utilization of the Youth & Family Training and Support service in the renewed CMHW program is anticipated to be higher than utilization of the Youth & Family Training service (T1027) in the base data due to the move from risk-based capitated payments to providers to a non-risk fee for service payment which requires submission of claims in order for providers to get reimbursed (versus post-capitated payment submission of encounter data).
-1) Peer Support Partner services are paid \$14.04 per fifteen minute unit under the pricing for the SFY 2019 fee for service rates paid to the PAHP contractor.
 This specific fee schedule rate was carried forward and applied to Youth & Family Training and Support services based on the similarity of the service, provider type requirements, and equitable resource investment.
-Of note, the proposed service definition is changing from the SFY18 CMHW, to allow the service to be provided individually or in a group setting.
+Of note, the proposed service definition changed from the SFY18 CMHW, to allow the service to be provided individually or in a group setting.
 Therefore, it anticipated that the units for each of these service settings (individual and group) will increase from SFY 2018 paid units for Youth & Family Training and Support due to the several factors: the move from risk-based capitation to FFS payment methodology requires providers to submit post service claims to get paid vs. encounter data submission after capitated payment, the increase in the service fee to reflect work performed by same/similar roles under the concurrent 1915 (b) waiver will make the service more likely to be provided, the latest waiver enrollment trends show a slight increase in enrollment, and, the ability to provide the service individually as well as in a group setting will make delivery of the service easier for waiver providers who serve youth in remote areas where they may be the only waiver child in their area.

-2) The fee for service rate for Youth & Family Training and Support was set at the per unit of service rate equivalent to the rate paid for the qualified provider types for this service which includes Peer Support Partners (Youth Support Partner and Family Support Partner) in the approved Targeted Case Management State Plan.
-Public notice was completed during the SFY18 payment methodology change to the concurrent 1915(b)(c) waivers.
-No public comments were received at that time.
+2) The fee for service rate for Youth & Family Training and Support is set at the per unit of service rate equivalent to the rate paid for the qualified provider types for this service which includes Peer Support Partners (Youth Support Partner and Family Support Partner) in the approved Targeted Case Management State Plan.
+Public notice was completed during the SFY18 payment methodology change to the concurrent 1915(b)(c) waivers, and again for the 2.5% reduction during September and October, 2020, and in September, 2021 for a 2.5% rate increase.
+No public comments were received during any of the public notice and tribal consultation periods.
+For more detail regarding the public input process for this amendment please refer to the Main Section 6-1.